ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Context ID:

 : The context ID to close.

+Extension String:

+: A string of comma-separated key-value pairs to enable extensibility, see the definition of the same field in {{register-capsule}} for details.

 Note that this close is unilateral and bidirectional: the sender of the frame unilaterally informs its peer of the closure.
 Endpoints can use